-UNH works closely with the Town of Durham and NHDOT to expand biking infrastructure in Durham.
+UNH works closely with the Town of Durham and NHDOT to expand the biking infrastructure in Durham.
 Recent improvements to Main Street, College Road, and others have seen bike lanes and shared lanes.
-UNH has also been expanding the bike parking on campus with standardized racks, and functional art racks across campus.
+UNH has also been expanding the bike parking on campus with standardized racks and functional art racks across campus.

 Departmental Bike Program